-1570s, "act of searching closely," from Middle French recerche (1530s, Modern French recherche), back-formation from Old French recercher (see research (v.)).
+1570s, "act of searching closely," from French recerche (1530s, Modern French recherche), back-formation from Old French recercher (see research (v.)).
 Meaning "scientific inquiry" is first attested 1630s.
 Phrase research and development is recorded from 1923.

-1590s, from Middle French recercher, from Old French recercher "seek out, search closely," from re-, intensive prefix (see re-), + cercher "to seek for," from Latin circare "go about, wander, traverse," in Late Latin "to wander hither and thither," from circus "circle" (see circus).
+1590s, from French recercher, from Old French recercher "seek out, search closely," from re-, intensive prefix (see re-), + cercher "to seek for," from Latin circare "go about, wander, traverse," in Late Latin "to wander hither and thither," from circus "circle" (see circus).
 Related: Researched; researching.